Bratton Township, Ohio

 Bratton Township is one of the fifteen townships of Adams County, Ohio, United States.
-As of the 2010 census there were 1,461 people living in the township.
+The population was 1,380 at the 2020 census.

 The Great Serpent Mound, a serpent-shaped effigy mound of the Fort Ancient culture, is located within Bratton Township, along with much of the Serpent Mound crater.

 Geography

 Located in the northern part of the county, it borders the following townships: